 When: Make your own wedding rings workshops run on Saturdays from 2:30pm – 6:30pm

 There’s usually so much planning involved in a wedding, that it can all get a bit stressful.
-So why not take some time out together in Brighton and tick a big ‘to-do’ off your wedding planning list?
+So why not take some time out together in Birmingham and tick a big ‘to-do’ off your wedding planning list?

 Book a make your own wedding rings workshop rather than spending endless hours on Google or wandering from jeweller to jeweller in search of the perfect ring.
 Instead, walk out of my seaside studio just a few hours after you walk in with beautiful original rings that are perfectly ‘you’.

 What kind of wedding rings can we make?

 You can create your wedding bands using white gold, rose gold, yellow gold or sterling silver.
 Combine two of these metals if you like.
 You can stamp your partner’s name, your wedding date or a special message inside your ring.
 Also, add textures to the silver or gold, and even combine gold and silver elements.

 It’s amazing what you can create in a few hours without any previous experience of traditional jewellery-making techniques.
 I’ll guide you and I’ll advise you on what is achievable.
 It really is possible for everyone to make your own wedding rings.

 Below are a few examples of wedding rings and engagement rings that couples have handcrafted in my studio.

 Stone-setting and engraving require a bit more jewellery-making experience, and if these are things you would like, I can arrange to have these done for you.

 How it works